Balancingrock/SecureSockets/README.md

 	- sslReceiverLoop
 	- sslAccept
 	- setupSslServer
-- Implements a framework on top of the POSIX calls with:
+- Implements a framework on top of the openSSL calls with:
 	- connectToSslServer (returns a SwifterSockets.Connection)
 	- SslServer (class, produces SwifterSockets.Connection's)
 - Builds as a library using the Swift Package Manager (SPM) & Xcode